Coordinating Mass coverage should be straightforward.

 The Day to Recharge

-After three weeks without a break, a priest just needs a day to step back.
+After three weeks without a break, a pastor just needs a day to step back.
 Clerus makes arranging coverage as simple as it should be — so getting rest doesn't become one more thing on the list.

 The Family Reunion